System

 # External control

 In some countries or regions, it is regulated that the grid perform remote scheduling on power by means of Ripple Control or DRM, so you need to complete the corresponding settings on the user side to comply to the requirements of the power grid.
-For details about setting, please visit https://wwwsolaxpower.com/products/ for the corresponding inverter manual.
+For details about setting, please visit SolaX Products (opens new window) for the corresponding inverter user manual.